akmjoe/git-require/README.md

 To remove a require, run `git require remove <source>`.
 This will stage it for removal when update is called.

 There is a global exclude file located in the .git-require directory.
 These paths use basic wildcard matching - they are sent to the `find` command.
-Each require source is saved in a directory within .git-require named after the file path with `/` replaced with `-`.
+Each require source is saved in a directory within .git-require under the `name` parameter.
 Within this directory are the configuration files for this source.
+Each named require can have multiple source-destination combinations.

 * `info` This file contains the tab-separated configuration parameters source path, destination path, and copy mode (true for copy, false for symbolic links)
 * `list` This file contains a list of files that were copied/linked from the source.
 This is used to check for conflicts and to know what to remove.
 * `exclude` (Optional) This file can be used to provide source-specific excludes.
+* `status` Shows if uncommited changes in require sources (if they are git directories)
+* `disable [<name>]` Disables a require.
+Disabled requires will be removed on update, but no information is lost.
+Se also `remove`.
+* `enable [<name>]` Re-enables a require.
+* `remove <name>` Permanently removes a require.

 To see all options, run `git require --help`